Podcast Cameras: The Best Options for 2026

 The biggest drawback of an action camera is its limited roster of accessories.
 You likely need to purchase tripods and mounts directly from the manufacturer; you can’t rely on built-in microphones if you want the highest-quality podcast audio.

 You still need to worry about battery life, since the average action camera lasts an hour at 30 fps.
-There’s also a limitation around low light conditions — most action cameras don’t record well in shadow.
+There’s also a limitation around low-light conditions—most action cameras don’t record well in shadow.

 Action camera features